-Item # Project Type Threshold or Trigger 10 Provincial freeway New provincial freeways and associated transitways, including extensions to existing freeways and transitways that are greater than 75 km.
-11 Municipal expressway The construction of a new municipal expressway or an extension to an existing municipal expressway of greater than 75 km and the decommissioning of an existing expressway by a municipality not captured in a streamlined EA.
-Note: This threshold aligns the provincial EA process with the federal Impact Assessment Act (IAA) and will allow for harmonization or substitution which will reduce duplication of work.
+Item # Project Type Threshold or Trigger MNO Comments 10 Provincial freeway New provincial freeways and associated transitways, including extensions to existing freeways and transitways that are greater than 75 km.
+MNO has a general concern through harmonization with the IAA standards, there will be a reduction in emphasis and possible dilution.
+Where there were previously no provincial thresholds, now there are in 11 Municipal expressway The construction of a new municipal expressway or an extension to an existing municipal expressway of greater than 75 km and the decommissioning of an existing expressway by a municipality not captured in a streamlined EA.
+Note: This threshold aligns the provincial EA process with the federal Impact Assessment Act (IAA) and will allow for harmonization or substitution which will reduce duplication of work. the name of harmonization.
+While distance/length of road may be one trigger when assessing whether a project requires a comprehensive EA, there will need to be assurances that impact assessment considers all aspects of the environmental scope (as per the EA process).
+Only in the assessment through these criteria will there be an understanding of the potential impacts to the Métis way-of-life.